Nasal and sinus cancers

 Back to top

-pain behind the nose or in the upper teeth
+pressure or pain behind your nose or in your upper teeth

-numbness of the cheek, upper lip, upper teeth or side of the nose
+numbness of your cheek, upper lip, upper teeth or side of your nose

 Back to top

-These may be taken to show the size and position of the cancer, and to check the bones of the face.
+X-rays use high-energy rays to take a picture of the inside of your body.
+Your doctor can use an x-ray to show the size and position of the cancer and to check the bones of the face.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10-30 minutes.
-CT scans use a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.
+CT scans use a small amount of radiation which is unlikely to harm you.
+It won't harm anyone you come into contact with.
 You will be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or injection of a dye that allows particular areas to be seen more clearly.
-For a few minutes, this may make you feel hot all over.
-If you’re allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it's important to let your doctor know beforehand.
+This may make you feel hot all over for a few minutes.
+You could have a more serious reaction to the injection if you’re allergic to iodine or have asthma, so it's important to let your doctor know beforehand.